 get()) is not dangerous, we never had a problem with this as everyone uses the APIs carefully.

-This project demonstrated the usage of Java object-functional library
+I wanted to demonstrate the usage of Java object-functional library

 vavr, which brings many concepts of Scala